redis/docs/content/operate/kubernetes/architecture/_index.md

 An operator is a custom extension of the Kubernetes API designed to manage complex, stateful processes and resources.
 The Redis Enterprise operator uses controllers to manage Redis Enterprise’s custom resources (CRs), ensuring that these resources are continuously monitored and maintained.

+--->Operator pattern is a common way to extend the K8s API to work with databases.......

+The operator is a deployment that runs within a given namespace.
+These operator pods must run with sufficient privileges to create the Redis Enterprise cluster resources within that namespace.

+When the operator is installed, the following resources are created:

+- service account under which the operator will run
+- set of roles to define the privileges necessary for the operator to perform its tasks
+- set of role bindings to authorize the service account for the correct roles (see above)
+- CustomResourceDefinition (CRD) for each Redis Enterprise custom resource
+- the operator itself (a deployment)

 ## Namespace

 The Redis Enterprise operator is deployed within a namespace.
 Each namespace can host only one operator and one RedisEnterpriseCluster instance.
 Namespaces create a logical boundaries between resources, allowing organization and security.
 Some resources in your deployment are limited to a namespace, while others are cluster-wide.